manolisvasilakis/smartgas/README.md

 # Smartgas - Fuel Price Observatory
 This application was developped as part of the 9th semester course, Software Engineering of the National Technical University of Athens, taught by Konstantinos Saidis and Vasilios Veskoukis in the winter semester of 2018.
-The project was developped by a team of 6 members.
+The project was developed by a team of 6 members.

 ## Task description